 The name "Labbet Ceramics" holds the story of where it all began for real.
 The apartment located at Laboratoriegatan in Lund was more than just a roof over her head during her study period.
 “In my apartment, which we called 'Labbet,' I always invited my friends over.
 We’d cook dinner and hang out often; it became a gathering spot for us," she says.
 It was also there, either in the basement or the kitchen, that she did her pottery.

 Sara isn’t alone during our conversation.
 Her dog, Sally — who even has her own Instagram account, @sallyboocockerpoo — pops up on the screen with her fluffy, long black fur and tongue hanging out.
 Sally is also the inspiration behind one of Sara’s products, a personalized dog bowl.
-"Of course, my Sally needed a pretty dog bowl, so that’s how I started creating
+"Of course, my Sally needed a pretty dog bowl, so that’s how I started creating them," she says.

 "Of course, my Sally needed a pretty dog bowl, so that’s how I started creating them."